meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 	which is very interesting because externalized cognition is quite effective at serving its purpose, but I guess in comparison to internalization, externalization is not as effective as it has a dependency.
 ## Study 1
 ### Hypotheses
+Positive reminiscence would primarily serve as an adaptive function for young adults by helping them gain self-insight, solve problems, and generate positive affect.